mirra-org/mirra/firmware/README.md

 - `wifi`: Enters an interactive mode in which the WiFi SSID and password can be changed.
 On a successful connect, the newly provided credentials will be stored and used for future connections,

 - `rtc`: Updates the module's time via the Network Time Protocol (NTP) and applies it to the RTC module.
 WiFi required.
+If this command takes forever, it might be because no internet connection is available.

 - `rtcreset`: Forcibly resets the gateway's time to `2000-01-01 00:00:00` and applies it to the RTC module.

-- `rtcset TIME`: Sets the gateway's time to `TIME`, where `TIME` is of format `'2000-03-23 14:32:01'`.
+- `rtcset`: Enters an interactive mode to set the gateway's time to `TIME`, where `TIME` is of format `'2000-03-23 14:32:01'`.

 - `server`: Enters an interactive mode in which the connection (URL, port and PSK) to the web server may be configured.